ietf-wg-acme/acme/draft-ietf-acme-acme.md

 expires (optional, string):
 : The timestamp after which the server will consider this authorization invalid, encoded in the format specified in RFC 3339 {{!RFC3339}}.
-This field is REQUIRED for objects with "valid" in the "status field.
+This field is REQUIRED for objects with "valid" in the "status" field.

 scope (optional, string):
 : If this field is present, then it MUST contain a URI for an application